RTÉ 2fm: History

 The station commenced broadcasting on 31 May 1979 and has undergone numerous name and line-up changes.

 In 2008, the station had 17% of the national audience, making it the second most popular station in Ireland after RTÉ Radio 1 (23%).
 According to The Irish Times, the 9 am – noon slot is "the most critical in the 2fm schedule both in terms of audience figures and advertising revenue".
 This was presented by Gerry Ryan from 1988 until his sudden death on 30 April 2010.
 The Gerry Ryan Show was the longest running show in the station's history.

 The station is recognised as being the first in the world to play any new single released by U2, due to the band's long-term friendship with Dave Fanning.
 They celebrated their thirty-year association with each other in September 2009 with the airing of a special weekend of programmes, including U2's Top 30 Moments.

 RTÉ 2fm, like RTÉ Radio 1, technically broadcasts 24 hours a day, however it plays a computerised music feed weekdays from midnight - 6 am and weekends from 5 - 7 am (originally replays of previous day's selected programmes) along with live news updates on the hour, and weekend overnight hours have been home to specialist music recorded shows since 2001.
 The station regularly broadcasts live from large Irish music festivals, such as Oxegen, Electric Picnic and Life Festival, and latterly has broadcast live music under the title 2fm XtrAlive (formerly 2fm Live), with the most recorded visiting act being Manic Street Preachers.
 The series of shows entitled the 2fm 2moro 2our maintained the station's reputation for homegrown live performance promotion as well as offering career boosts to artists such as The Immediate, The Flaws, Ham Sandwich, Concerto For Constantine and David Geraghty.

 As part of the expansion of RTÉ's young people's music radio output, an all-music (mostly of the rock genre) sister station of 2FM, RTÉ 2XM, designed for students and young adults, now operates on the RTÉ DAB Multiplex.

+Reception

+RTÉ 2fm is available in Ireland on 90-92 MHz FM, and on 97 MHz in the northeast.

+The station was previously available on 612 kHz medium wave until 12 April 2004 from the Athlone transmitter.
+It was also available on 1278 kHz on low power transmissions from Dublin (until December 2003) and from Cork (until 12 April 2004).